 It gives us a way out to find something that is maybe lower-paying, but we have the opportunity to continue to work only part-time.

 2. Give us Freedom

 It gives us freedom.
 We are finally taking that leap to retirement.
-It is something that so many people dream about, but people may never achieve it until later in life.
+So many people dream about it, but people may never achieve it until later in life.

 Health insurance is another big one.
 In the U.S., healthcare is tied to employment.
-The ACA really does help this out a bit, but it is always better to have some sort of employment that gives healthcare.
+The ACA does help this out a bit, but it is always better to have some employment that gives healthcare.

 If your spouse has health care tied to their job, then this can be a huge benefit as well.

 4. Supplemental Work

-Supplemental work can also help in case your investments have a downtime.
+Extra work can also help in case your investments have downtime.
 We do not think too often of bad market swings, but they happen.

-If you are working part-time you are able to continue to support yourself even when your investments are down.
+If you are working part-time, you can continue to support yourself even when your investments are down.